Skip to main content

 Leaders and operators looking for concise, actionable takeaways.

-Managed security service providers have grown rapidly as a market category, driven by rising threat volumes and a persistent shortage of in-house security expertise.
-For UK businesses trying to make sense of the options, the terminology can be confusing.
+A managed security service provider UK buyers encounter can take several forms, driven by different origins, capabilities and target customers.
+For businesses trying to make sense of the options, the terminology can be confusing.
 MSSPs, vCISOs, outsourced IT, SOC-as-a-service: these terms overlap in marketing but represent meaningfully different services.

 This guide explains what a managed security service provider actually does, how the model differs from other security arrangements, when an MSSP makes sense for a UK business, and when it does not.